 Proactiv Reviews Agree: The Proactiv Acne Treatment System Works For Some, But…

-Proactiv Solution is a well-known, celebrity endorsed acne treatment system, but it is not our top pick.
+Proactiv is a well-known, celebrity endorsed acne treatment system, but it is not our top pick.
 At the time of this writing 6,942 people cast their votes for Proactiv at a well-known acne forum.
-Out of these thousands of Proactive reviews it scored an overall rating of 2.7/5.
+Out of these thousands of Proactiv reviews it scored an overall rating of 2.7/5.

 Proactiv is one of the world’s largest producers and marketers of products for acne-prone skin.
 The company claims that its newly formulated acne products are faster and gentler than ever before—but do they work?
 Let’s take a look at the leading Proactiv products for acne one by one.

-Note: We review the new Proactive Plus here.
+Note: We review the new Proactiv Plus here.